avlisiur78/hassio-addons/hassio-rpi-rf/README.md

     1.1 If for some reason terminates saying "failed, check supervisor log", please restart hass server and it should be working.

-2. Copy "rpi-rf_receive.py" in the "share" share of your hass.io.
+2. Copy "rpi-rf_receive.py" in the "share" share of your hass.io and if need ajust the script.

 3. Start the addon